+'''

 tag:atsc.org,2016:XMLSchemas/ATSC3/Delivery/ROUTEUSD/1.0/

+'''

-The definitions of this schema is in an XMLschema file, ROUTEUSD-1.0-20170920.xsd accompanying this standard, as described in Section 3.6 above.
+The definition of this schema is in an XML schema file, ROUTEUSD-1.0-20170920.xsd, accompanying this Standard, as described in Section 3.6 above.
 The XML schema xmlns short name should be "routeusd".

-While the XML schemas identified above specify the normative syntax of the elements specified in this ATSC 3.0 standard, informative Table 7.1 below describes the structure of the BundleDescriptionROUTE element in a more illustrative way.
+While the XML schemas identified above specify the normative syntax of the elements specified in this ATSC 3.0 Standard, informative Table 7.1 describes the structure of the BundleDescriptionROUTE element in a more illustrative way.
 A large number of the attributes and elements in the MBMS USBD fragment are optional and not relevant to ATSC 3.0.
-Table 7.1 shows the elements and attributes that would be used in practice for ATSC 3.0 service delivery.
+Table 7.1 shows the elements and attributes that would be used in practice for ATSC 3.0 Service delivery.